Aliases for RAB23 Gene

 GeneCards Summary for RAB23 Gene

 RAB23 (RAB23, Member RAS Oncogene Family) is a Protein Coding gene.
-Diseases associated with RAB23 include carpenter syndrome and dextrocardia.
-Among its related pathways are Sertoli-Sertoli Cell Junction Dynamics and Hedgehog signaling events mediated by Gli proteins.
-GO annotations related to this gene include GTP binding and GTPase activity.
+Diseases associated with RAB23 include Carpenter Syndrome 1 and Beare-Stevenson Cutis Gyrata Syndrome.
+Among its related pathways are Metabolism of proteins and RAB geranylgeranylation.
+Gene Ontology (GO) annotations related to this gene include GTP binding and GTPase activity.
+An important paralog of this gene is RAB29.

 UniProtKB/Swiss-Prot for RAB23 Gene